leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 - Purchase Price Variance.
 Graph can be viewed either as bar or line chart (selected from dropdown in right corner).
 The graph can also be plotted for **Monthly** , **Quarterly** or **Yearly** based on the options selected.

 <kbd><img alt="My Accounts" src="../../images/usermanual/my-performance-metrics.png" ></kbd>

+#### New in this version
+Performance Metrics chart can be exported as PDF or PNG

 ### On-Time Delivery %